Chewt/chessterm/README.md

  - Moving pieces on the board
  - Keeping track of whose turn it is
  - Validating any inputted moves (Work in Progress)
+## Roadmap
+Features that still need to be added
+ - Detect Stalemate
+ - load/save fen from/to files
+ - export/import PGN format
+ - Flip view of the board between black and white perspective
+ - Networking
 ## Usage
 A test implementation has been provided.
 Simply run
 `$make`